Introductory Privacy Notice

 If the patient is unable to be asked, i.e. they are unconscious, the health care professional may look into the record if it is for the good of the patient but a note will be placed in the medical records to show this.

-If you wish to opt opt out please complete the form below and bring it to the practice.
+If you wish to opt opt out please visit the NHS website.

 ACR project for patients with diabetes

 The data is being processed for the purpose of delivery of a programme, sponsored by NHS Digital, to monitor urine for indications of chronic kidney disease (CKD) which is recommended to be undertaken annually for patients at risk of chronic kidney disease e.g., patients living with diabetes.

 The programme enables patients to test their kidney function from home.
 We will share your contact details with Healthy.io to enable them to contact you and confirm that you wish them to send you a test kit.
 This will help identify patients at risk of kidney disease and help us agree any early interventions that can be put in place for the benefit of your care.

 Healthy.io will only use your data for the purposes of delivering their service to you.
 If you do not wish to receive a home test kit from Healthy.io we will continue to manage your care within the Practice.
 Healthy.io are required to hold data we send them in line with retention periods outlined in the Records Management code of Practice for Health and Social Care.

 By using this site, you agree that we may store and access cookies on your device.
 Find out about our cookies.